Marie-Elisabeth Craig

 Marie-Elisabeth's Story

 Marie-Elisabeth joined Watsi on May 1st, 2013.
 27 other people also joined Watsi on that day!
-Marie-Elisabeth's most recent donation traveled 8,500 miles to support Fatma, a book-loving student from Kenya, to fund foot surgery so she can pursue her dreams.
+Marie-Elisabeth's most recent donation traveled 8,500 miles to support Kennedy, a teen from Kenya, to fund surgery for hydrocephalus.

 Impact